-• Firmware version 3.3.10 is NOT compatible with old firmware versions in terms of the USB-cascading feature so all devices in a chain must be running version 3.3.10 or later.
-Otherwise, a networking issue occurs.
+• Firmware version 3.3.10 or later is NOT compatible with pre-3.3.10 firmware versions in terms of the cascading feature so all devices in the cascading chain must run version 3.3.10 or later.

-Alternative: You can also choose to have an existing USB-cascading chain keep on running the old firmware without upgrading any device to 3.3.10 or later.
+Alternative: You can also choose to have the USB-cascading chain run any pre-3.3.10 firmware.
+The disadvantage is that you will not benefit from the latest software enhancements and features.